-A GUIDE TO GROWING CALATHEA PLANTSLiven up indoor spaces with colorful prayer plants
+A GUIDE TO GROWING CALATHEA PLANTSLiven up indoor spaces with these colorful easy-to-grow houseplants

 Calathea is a popular indoor plant grown for its highly decorative foliage that comes in an assortment of eye-catching patterns, colors, and shapes.
 These versatile tropical plants thrive in medium to low light, making them a good choice for indoor environments.

-Though it has a reputation for being somewhat fussy, prayer plants are actually easy to grow when given the right conditions.
+Though it has a reputation for being somewhat fussy, calathea plants are actually easy to grow when given the right conditions.
 In addition to being highly decorative, they are one of the best plants for cleansing indoor air of harmful pollutants.
 With so many species of calathea to choose from, this attractive houseplant will complement any home or office decor.